qserena/02-overloaded-avatar-component/README.md

 - With initials
 - Anonymous, with a user icon from IoPersonSharp in the `react-icons` library.

-In this version of the component the "Initials version" is hard-coded to red color, and the color of the "Anonymous version" is randomized.
+The screenshot below shows an overview of the three versions of the component, rendered for three users.

-The screenshot below shows an overview of the three versions of the component for two users.
+Clicking the button at the bottom of the page will render the avatars in new random colors.

 <br/>
 <img src="avatars.png" alt="Screenshot." width="300px"/>